Kotlin/dataframe/docs/StardustDocs/topics/createDataFrame.md

 ### DynamicDataFrameBuilder

 Previously mentioned dataframe constructors throw an exception when column names are duplicated.
-When implementing a custom operation involving multiple dataframes, computed columns or parsing some third-party data, it might be desirable to disambiguate column names instead of throwing an exception.
+When implementing a custom operation involving multiple dataframes, or computed columns or when parsing some third-party data, it might be desirable to disambiguate column names instead of throwing an exception.

 <!---FUN duplicatedColumns-->